2017-2018 Academic Year

 NOTE: For those participating in either medical or childcare reimbursement accounts, you will need either use the debit card issued to you at the beginning of the plan year or file claim forms with Harrison Group along with the explanation of benefit forms you receive from Highmark PPO or the receipt from your childcare provider.
 Claim forms are found here.

 We strongly encourage you to complete the Annual Open Enrollment form at the Benefits Fair on April 24th.
-On this form you need to list your health, dental, vision, and supplemental insurance coverage choices.
+On this form you need to list your health, dental, and vision insurance coverage choices.
 There will also be a separate FSA/Section 125 enrollment form from the Harrison Group.

 If you do not fill out an Annual Open Enrollment form for 2017-2018, we will continue the same coverage you elected in 2016-2017 on medical, dental, and vision insurances.
 If you do not fill out an FSA/Section 125 form, we will also assume you do NOT want to participate in the medical or childcare reimbursement accounts in 2017-2018.